gh-er-1/erex.github.io/about.md

 * I studied for my masters degree at Utah State University studying ecological modelling under George S Innis.
 * I earned a bachelors degree in computer science from Luther College.

+A bit of text to show I have modified this page after renaming but on Narwhal.